RYGhub/funkwhale/docs/users/apps.rst

 It's one of the recommended Android client to use with Funkwhale, as we are doing our Android tests on this one.

+To enable playback from Funkwhale, enter the following information in the server settings:

+- Server address: the root URL of your instance
+- Username: your username on the instance
+- Password: this will be your subsonic password
+- Browse By Tags: enabled

 play:Sub (iOS)
 ^^^^^^^^^^^^^^